 It is located in a subtropical zone, or dense wood, the reason why the climate is mild, warm and damp, with an average year-round temperature of 13C during the day.
 One can perceive two distinct seasons during the year: the rainy season from November to March, which is a time of heavy rains.
 Visitors are advised to dress accordingly during this season.
 The dry season from April to October brings on higher temperatures.
 This season is also preferred by travelers planning to visit Machu Picchu.

-Typically, guided tours of Machu Picchu starts on a path that leads from the bus terminal.
+Typically, guided tours start on a path that leads from the bus terminal.
 The path, built on purpose for tourism, enters the citadel in the section that houses a cluster of rooms near the outer wall.
 The path continues through a terrace to gain access to the agricultural zone before arriving at the urban area.
+Please click here for a complete list of Machu Picchu tours.

-The Machu Picchu archaeological complex is located in the department of Cuzco, in the Urubamba province and district of Machu Picchu.
+The archaeological complex is located in the department of Cusco, in the Urubamba province and district of Machu Picchu.
 It is perched on the eastern slopes of the Vilcanota mountain range, a chain of mountains curtailed by the Apurimac and Urubamba Rivers (great white water rafting).
-At latitude 13º7′ South and longitude 72º34′ West of the Greenwich Meridian, Machu Picchu is located at a height of 2,350 meters (7,710 feet) above sea level (main square).
+At latitude 13º7′ South and longitude 72º34′ West of the Greenwich Meridian, the ruins are located at a height of 2,350 meters (7,710 feet) above sea level (main square).